fukusefeb-dev/flickshortcut-legal/privacy.md

 We may update this policy as the App evolves.
 The latest version will always be available at this URL.

 ### Contact
-If you have any questions, please contact: **fukusefeb-dev** (via GitHub Issues at https://github.com/fukusefeb-dev/flickshortcut-legal)
+If you have any questions, please contact us via "Contact Developer" in the App Store.

 ---